-In this Insights series, ProcureAbility highlights five emerging trends that procurement organizations should expect to move from the top of the pyramid to the bottom by 2030.
+In this Insights series, ProcureAbility highlights five emerging trends that procurement organizations can expect to move from the top of the pyramid to the bottom by 2030.
 These trends include advanced crowdsourcing, accelerated procurement technology, cognitive computing, hyper cybersecurity, and virtual organizational design.

 Procurement Technology Acceleration

-Most mid- to large-size organizations already use e-procurement and e-sourcing software, and we expect adoption to grow rapidly in the coming years.
-Artificial intelligence (AI), machine learning (ML), and predictive analytics will transform many administrative tasks.
-These major shifts in procurement technology will reshape how teams conduct business.
-Below are some emerging technologies we expect to reach mainstream adoption by 2030:
+Most mid‑ to large‑size organizations already rely on e‑procurement and e‑sourcing platforms.
+Moreover, adoption will accelerate rapidly in the coming years.
+Artificial intelligence (AI), machine learning (ML), and predictive analytics will increasingly automate and enhance administrative tasks.
+Together, these shifts in procurement technology will fundamentally reshape how teams operate and conduct business.

 What Now?